jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 ## Props

 - props are declared using `export`
-    - assign a value to use it as the default value:
+    - assign a value to use it as the default value

 ```js
 // in Nested.svelte: